open-data-fabric/open-data-fabric/rfcs/012-recommend-base16-encoding.md

 - [ ] Forwards-compatible

 ## Summary
-Proposes to expand the spec's support to all `multibase` encodings but recommend `base16` as default choice.
+Proposes to expand the spec's support to all `multibase` encodings but recommend `base16` as default choice for representing hashes and DIDs.

 ## Motivation
-Very early on ODF adopted `base58-btc` encoding, simply mimicking other projects like Bitcoin, IPFS, and `did:key` W3C spec.
+Very early on ODF adopted `base58btc` encoding, simply mimicking other projects like Bitcoin, IPFS, and `did:key` W3C spec.
 But this encoding is problematic:
 - It can result in text that resembles words, potentially resulting in swear words in hashes and DIDs
 - It's hard to write down or read out as many letters and numbers can look similar
 - Its lexicographic order does not match the sort order of binary data